digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 git reset --hard f0a13be2494181d56eb71a2f1aee8b4511f65919
 ```

-- As the session progresses, you can checkout the current commits
+- As the session progresses, you can select the current commits
 - Whenever you see a `git reset --hard ...` command on the following slides, you can use it to set your repository to the required state (commit).

 ### Setting up a Python script